totallynotbakadestroyer/Steam-Deck-Software-Undervolt/README.md

 As with any undervolt exercise caution, while this project greatly reduces the risk of bricking your deck, it does not in any way guarantee you won't damage your hardware.
 Use at your own risk.

 ## Installation
+#### All core method
 Clone this repository, with the repository root folder as current folder make the script `install.sh` executeable with `chmod +x install.sh`and run it with root privileges: `sudo ./install.sh`

+When "Select undervolt method: (all/curve)" pops up during installation, enter "all".

 It will install a new service `set-ryzenadj-tweaks.service`, create some additional service activation rules, and copy a bunch of files to the `/home/deck/.local/bin` folder.